JiangJinsong/CP3407-myclean-app-group-10/README.md

 Administrators can manage service offerings and orders.

 ## Purpose
-Provide users to book an online room cleaning services for convenience.
+Provide users to book an online room cleaning services instead of doing it themselves for convenience.

 ## Goals
 - Secure email/password registration and login